Cache replacement policies: Least Recently Used (LRU)

-Time-aware, least-recently used
+Time-Aware, Least Recently Used (TLRU)

-Time-aware, least-recently-used (TLRU) is a variant of LRU designed for when the contents of a cache have a valid lifetime.
+Time-aware, least recently used (TLRU) is a variant of LRU designed for when the contents of a cache have a valid lifetime.
 The algorithm is suitable for network cache applications such as information-centric networking (ICN), content delivery networks (CDNs) and distributed networks in general.
-TLRU introduces a term: TTU (time to use), a timestamp of content (or a page) which stipulates the usability time for the content based on its locality and the content publisher.
+TLRU introduces a term: TTU (time to use), a timestamp of content (or a page) that stipulates the usability time for the content based on its locality and the content publisher.
 TTU provides more control to a local administrator in regulating network storage.

 When content subject to TLRU arrives, a cache node calculates the local TTU based on the TTU assigned by the content publisher.
 The local TTU value is calculated with a locally defined function.
 When the local TTU value is calculated, content replacement is performed on a subset of the total content of the cache node.
 TLRU ensures that less-popular and short-lived content is replaced with incoming content.

-Most-recently-used (MRU)
+Most Recently Used (MRU)

-Unlike LRU, MRU discards the most-recently-used items first.
+Unlike LRU, MRU discards the most recently used items first.
 At the 11th VLDB conference, Chou and DeWitt said: "When a file is being repeatedly scanned in a [looping sequential] reference pattern, MRU is the best replacement algorithm."
 Researchers presenting at the 22nd VLDB conference noted that for random access patterns and repeated scans over large datasets (also known as cyclic access patterns), MRU cache algorithms have more hits than LRU due to their tendency to retain older data.
 MRU algorithms are most useful in situations where the older an item is, the more likely it is to be accessed.
 The access sequence for the example is A B C D E C D B:

 A B C D are placed in the cache, since there is space available.
 At the fifth access (E), the block which held D is replaced with E since this block was used most recently.
 At the next access (to D), C is replaced since it was the block accessed just before D.

 Segmented LRU (SLRU)

 An SLRU cache is divided into two segments: probationary and protected.
-Lines in each segment are ordered from most- to least-recently-accessed.
-Data from misses is added to the cache at the most-recently-accessed end of the probationary segment.
-Hits are removed from where they reside and added to the most-recently-accessed end of the protected segment; lines in the protected segment have been accessed at least twice.
-The protected segment is finite; migration of a line from the probationary segment to the protected segment may force the migration of the LRU line in the protected segment to the most-recently-used end of the probationary segment, giving this line another chance to be accessed before being replaced.
+Lines in each segment are ordered from most- to least-recently accessed.
+Data from misses is added to the cache at the most-recently accessed end of the probationary segment.
+Hits are removed from where they reside and added to the most-recently accessed end of the protected segment; lines in the protected segment have been accessed at least twice.
+The protected segment is finite; migration of a line from the probationary segment to the protected segment may force the migration of the LRU line in the protected segment to the most-recently used end of the probationary segment, giving this line another chance to be accessed before being replaced.
 The size limit of the protected segment is an SLRU parameter which varies according to I/O workload patterns.
 When data must be discarded from the cache, lines are obtained from the LRU end of the probationary segment.